-You have 4 sources of meaningful healing: Leeching Vines, Arctic Blast, Healing Thicket, and Essence of Health (crafted Tri-Stat / Tri-Recovery potion).
+You have 4 sources of meaningful on-demand healing: Leeching Vines, Arctic Blast, Healing Thicket, and Essence of Health (crafted Tri-Stat / Tri-Recovery potion).
 Use HT and Leeching Vines to bail out friendlies.
-While this is a damage dealing build, I can’t emphasize enough how valuable clutch off-healing is for keeping your friendlies upright, and healing others triggers the Nature’s Gift passive, which boosts your sustain.
+While this is a damage dealing build, I can’t emphasize enough the value of clutch off-healing to keep your friendlies upright, and healing others triggers the Nature’s Gift passive, which boosts your sustain.
 I tend to save my potion to replenish not only my Health but also the 2 resource pools as needed.

-You receive a minor amount of ongoing healing from your healing abilities and the Bond With Nature passive, and this ensures the Minor Toughness (+10% Health) from the Maturation passive is always active on you.
+You receive ongoing healing from your healing skills and the Bond With Nature passive, and this ensures the Minor Toughness (+10% Health) from the Maturation passive is always active on you.

 To maintain high Stamina recovery and Magicka recovery, once in combat make sure to cast a buff (Bull Netch, Ice Fortress, or Quick Cloak) every 15 seconds to proc the buff(s) from Wretched Vitality (WV).
 Ice Fortress procs both recovery buffs from WV, as IF provides Major Resolve and Minor Protection.
 WV’s buffs can refresh even while they’re already up, so you can maintain very high uptime easily.

 Brawler has a high resource cost, so to maintain high Stamina sustain, cast Leeching Vines on a friendly taking damage.
 LV enables you to essentially convert Magicka to Stamina via the Nature’s Gift passive.